The-Clouditect/win10debloat/Readme.md

 - Attribution — You must give appropriate credit
 - NonCommercial — You may not use the material for commercial purposes
 - ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original

-No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.